wietsevenema/adk-workshop/README.md

 * **Choose a buddy**: to do the challenges with (you’re faster together and learn more)
 * **Relax and learn**: Don’t do every challenge.
 Pick what looks interesting.
 If you start one and can’t finish it, don’t feel bad — if you like it, you can continue at home.
 If you finish one, that’s amazing\!
-* **Pick any challenge**: You can skip levels and there’s no requirement to start at the beginning.
+* **Pick any challenge**: You can skip modules and there’s no requirement to start at the beginning.
 * **Don’t be stuck:** For in-person workshops - if you struggle for more than 20 seconds, raise your hand, and we’ll come help you.

 ## Do use your tools for finding answers